The-Swarm-Corporation/SenatorAssembly/README.md

 ### Senator Data Structure

-Each senator is represented by a comprehensive data structure:
+Each senator is represented by a data structure:

 ```python
 senator_profile = {